lando/lando/docs/config/node.md

 Note that if you *do not* define a `command` for this service, it will effectively be a "cli" container (e.g. it will not serve or run an application by default but will be available to run `node` commands against).

-If you want to actually launch a `node` application, consider setting the `command` to something like below:
+If you want to actually launch a `node` application, consider setting the `command` to something as shown below:

 ```yaml
 services: